Manchester and Milford Railway: Early schemes

 By planning to build a line to Milford Haven, the company would have been in conflict with the South Wales Railway, which had issued a prospectus the previous year (1844) for a line connecting the Great Western Railway and Fishguard, also with a view to the transatlantic trade although mainly focused on communication with Ireland.
 The South Wales Railway was engineered by Isambard Kingdom Brunel and Brunel began to have doubts about Fishguard, and he too adopted Neyland, a port on Milford Haven.
 The South Wales Railway was built, but the Manchester and Milford Haven Railway came to nothing.

 The scheme was to cost £2.6 million.
 The scheme "failed to materialize and lay dormant for several years, during which time other companies had covered the intended route, except for the 51 mi through central Wales from Llanidloes to Pencader."

 This was the time of the "railway mania", when money was cheap and any number of railway schemes were put forward.
 The blank area on the map without mainline railways and the west-facing expanse of coast in Cardigan Bay proved alluring to railway promoters.
 Contemporary with the M&MR scheme was a North and South Wales and Worcester Railway, which proposed construction from Carmarthen to Aberystwyth and Machynlleth; it too failed to progress, and these proposals were followed by a series of schemes for linking the industrial northwest England with southwest Wales.
 The barrier of the Cambrian mountains proved an engineering challenge which in many cases was underestimated at the planning stage.

 The Carmarthen and Cardigan Railway was promoted to connect Cardigan to the South Wales Railway and thence the railway network.
-It was authorised by Parliament in 1854, although only for a line between Carmarthen and Newcastle Emlyn.
+It was authorised by the Carmarthen and Cardigan Railway Act 1854 (17 & 18 Vict. c. ccxviii) in 1854, although only for a line between Carmarthen and Newcastle Emlyn.
 Extension to Cardigan, and construction of a deep water port there, was to follow later.
 The Carmarthen and Cardigan Railway was presumed to be a useful ally in what might become a chain of railways, shortening the extent of new construction necessary between Manchester and the port.